Floppies/BTforPL-Course/README.md

 ## Description

-This is the final assignment for the course “Behavioural Types for Mainstream PLs” given in ECI2023.
+This assignment concludes the course titled 'Behavioural Types for Mainstream PLs' held during the ECI2023 event.

 ## Requeriments